plone/guillotina/docs/source/installation/configuration.md

 ### Storages

 Guillotina also provides the ability to dynamically create databases with the `@storages` endpoint.
-But in order to utilitize this feature, you need to configure the databases connection settings.
+But in order to utilize this feature, you need to configure the databases connection settings.

 These are configured in much of the same way as databases.